Here is a collection of Irish toasts and blessings to help you ring in the New Year, with a little bit of Irish wit and wisdom.

 Irish American Mom

-Phonetic pronunciation for Athbhlian Faoi Mhaise Daoibh goes like this “ah-vleen fway vah-sha jeeve.”
+Irish for Happy New Year with phonetic pronunciation – Athbhlian Faoi Mhaise Daoibh goes like this “ah-vleen fway vah-sha jeeve.”